 *This post is updated from the original I published in 2021.
 The recipe is the same.*

-Pronounced tehm-BLEH-keh, the word tembleque comes from the Spanish “temblar,” meaning to shake or wiggle.
-This creamy coconut dessert does just that when it’s unmolded.
-Puerto Ricans commonly serve tembleque during the holidays, especially at Christmas, but my family enjoys it year-round.
+Tembleque comes from the Spanish “temblar,” meaning to tremble or shake, and that’s exactly what it does when it’s unmolded.
+Puerto Ricans commonly serve tembleque during the holidays, especially at Christmas or Easter, but my family enjoys it year-round.

 Tembleque has a strong coconut flavor with hints of cinnamon and other spices and a slight hint of citrus.
 Orange blossom water or orange peel is a not-so-secret ingredient in my tembleque recipe.

-You’ll need a heavy-bottomed pot with sloped sides, a whisk, and a mold for the tembleque.
+You’ll need a heavy-bottomed saucepan with sloped sides, a whisk, and a mold for the tembleque.

 Can I Use Canned Coconut Milk?